peterdemin/seattle-beauty-lounge/source/1-skin/15-back-facial.rst

 requires a deeper level of care to effectively target congestion and irritation.

-Our Back Facial begins with **gentle steaming**, which opens the pores and softens impurities for easier cleansing and extraction.
+Our Back Facial begins with **gentle steaming,** which opens the pores and softens impurities for easier cleansing and extraction.
 A **deep cleansing** follows to remove sweat, oil, and dirt buildup.
 Then, an **exfoliation process** sloughs off dead skin cells to encourage renewal